AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     >[!NOTE]
     >
     > If a label is already applied on a version, it is displayed next to the version number in the drop-down list and below the Select Version list.
-You can remove an existing label by clicking the \(**x**\) icon next to the label.
+You can remove an existing label by selecting the \(**x**\) icon next to the label.

 1. In case your administrator has defined a list of labels, then you are shown a drop-down list of the labels from where you can choose the labels that you want to apply.
 You can select multiple labels from the drop-down list.